 If bleach was used as a disinfectant, all surfaces should be wiped again with towels saturated in either water or 70% ethanol in order to remove the bleach residue.

 If material is spilled into a drain pan, be sure to close the drain (locate the lever under the BSC to close the drain) and then pour disinfectant into the pan.
 Allow it to sit for 20 to 30 minutes.
-Then open the drain and collect this liquid into a container and place it in the Satellite Accumulation Area in the lab for pickup and disposal as hazardous chemical waste.
+Then open the drain and collect this liquid into a container.
+Place the container in the satellite accumulation area in the lab for pickup and disposal as hazardous chemical waste.
+For nonmercury-containing bleach waste, this waste can be disposed of by pouring it down the sink drain.
 If bleach was used as a disinfectant, the drain pan should be flooded with water to remove the bleach residue.

 Cleanup person should remove PPE and discard into the biohazardous waste container.